GioBonvi/GoogleContactsEventsNotifier/README.md

 ## Contributing

-Google Birthday Notifier is an open source project: if you want to know how to contribute please read the [CONTRIBUTING][Contributing file] file.
+Google Contacts Events Notifier is an open source project: if you want to know how to contribute please read the [CONTRIBUTING][Contributing file] file.

 ## License